zeljkofilipin/filipin.eu/_posts/2021/2021-12-21-perfect-software-2021.md

 ## 18 Oblivious scams

 *When we want so much for everything to go well, it's all too easy to inject our fantasies into our data.
 (Page 168.)*

-# Reviewers

-I would like to thank [Tyler Cipriani](https://tylercipriani.com/) for reviewing the article and a lot of advice on how to make it better.